-All students accepted to the graduate program in Italian begin the degree during an initial summer of candidacy on the Vermont campus.
+All students accepted to the Master in Italian begin the degree during an initial summer of candidacy on the Vermont campus.

-After successfully completing the summer MA program, a student is officially recognized as a candidate for the Master of Arts degree.
+After successfully completing the summer master’s program, a student is officially recognized as a candidate for the Master of Arts in Italian degree.
 Following the initial summer, students may choose to continue their studies in Vermont or spend an academic year in Florence.

 At Middlebury, studying a language means more than the pursuit of linguistic fluency.
-Middlebury’s Language Pledge®, the agreement to speak only Italian during your time in the program, helps to create a unique immersion environment designed to support independent exploration, maximize language acquisition, and foster the cultural understanding you need to thrive in the classroom and in the Italian-speaking world.
+Middlebury’s Language Pledge®, the agreement to speak only Italian during your time in the Master in Italian, helps to create a unique immersion environment designed to support independent exploration, maximize language acquisition, and foster the cultural understanding you need to thrive in the classroom and in the Italian-speaking world.